Thursday, March 27, 2008

 Nature Outweighs Nurture

-By contrast, Bruce Sacerdote's "What Happens When We Randomly Assign Children to Families?"
+Bruce Sacerdote's "What Happens When We Randomly Assign Children to Families?"
 (October 2004) directly addresses the issue of nature versus nurture.
 Wading through the statistics, we come to this key conclusion:

 [T]ransmission of education and income for adoptees is much less strong than for non-adoptees.
 Hence, by definition, either initial endowments [i.e., genetically transmitted traits] or the interaction between family environment and initial endowments must be driving a large portion of the transmission of income and education to children.